 “Hey Steve,

 Just wanted to let you guys know that you were spot on with your target on my lot at in Lakeside.
 We just got done drilling yesterday and found the flow and depth of the fracture to be what you reported.
-Props to you and your services.”
+Props to you and your services.
+Thanks.”

 Steve: